peteroupc/peteroupc.github.io/requests.md

 [**Peter Occil**](mailto:poccil14@gmail.com)

 This page lists questions and issues relating to my articles posted on this site.
+They span topics in mathematics, probability, random numbers, programming, and image files.
 Any answers to these questions will greatly improve those articles.
 If you can answer any of them, post an issue in the [**GitHub issues page**](https://github.com/peteroupc/peteroupc.github.io/issues).

 <a id=Contents></a>